mauget/redux-intro/README.md

 [https://daveceddia.com/how-does-redux-work/](https://daveceddia.com/how-does-redux-work/)

-To run it, issue `yarn start` from the project root.
++ To run it, issue `yarn start` from the project root.

++ To unit-test it, issue `yarn test` from the project root.